ibexa/documentation-developer/docs/release_notes/ibexa_dxp_v4.2.md

 ### Protected segment groups

-You can now set existing [segment groups](https://doc.ibexa.co/en/latest/administration/admin_panel/segments_admin_panel/) as protected and prevent them from being modified through the user interface.
+You can now set existing [segment groups](https://doc.ibexa.co/en/latest/administration/admin_panel/segments_admin_panel/) as protected, and prevent them from being modified through the user interface.
 It's intended to stop users from breaking data integrity of segments/segment groups maintained by other features or external system integrations, such as [Customer Portal](https://doc.ibexa.co/en/latest/customer_management/customer_portal/) and [CDP](https://doc.ibexa.co/en/latest/cdp/cdp/).

-Do do it, in your configuration, add the following key for each segment group that you intend to protect:
+To do it, in your configuration, add the following key for each segment group that you intend to protect:

 `ibexa.system.default.segmentation.segment_groups.list.<segment_group_name>.protected`